ShrutiUghade/ShrutiUghade-repository/README.md

 # ShrutiUghade-repository
-This is mt First Git repository
+This is mt First Git repository.
 Author - Shruti Ughade